oleksiikhr/uRepairPC-websocket/README.md

 </p>

 ## Introducing
 For realtime updates.
-We listen to events from the server using Redis and send to users.
+Listen to events from the server using Redis and send to users.

 ## Docs
 See [here](https://urepairpc.github.io/docs/)